You’re ready to buy a used Sea-Doo trailer to haul your jet ski around from boat ramp to boat ramp, but is it really worth it? Let’s find out.

 It’s squeaking and rusty.
 It’s old and everyone knows it.
 You went the cheap option and everyone is scratching their heads.
 It’s quite embarrassing and something you don’t need to put up with.

 10. You’ll have to wear gloves

-With a new jet ski trailer you can get away without wearing any gloves, because there is no rusty spots to be mindful of.
+With a new jet ski trailer, you can get away without wearing any gloves, because there are no rusty spots to be mindful of.
 Compare that to a used trailer that looks very average, and you’ll be wanting all the protection you can get.